thynnine/pysic/Geometry_f90.rst

     atoms: type(atom)  *intent()*  *pointer*  *size(:)*
         the atoms to be edited

-  .. function:: wrapped_coordinates(position, cell, wrapped)
+  .. function:: wrapped_coordinates(position, cell, wrapped, offset)

     Wraps a general coordinate inside the supercell if the system is periodic.